freerange/site/soups/weeknotes/week-229.snip.markdown

 ### New school

 On our current project, we're using [RSpec](http://rspec.info/) and there's no real equivalent of Rails functional tests -- RSpec controller specs and view specs are unit tests; not integration-y at all.
-So we've decided to have a layer of RSpec feature tests loosely characterised like this:
+So to fill the gap we've decided to have a layer of RSpec feature tests loosely characterised like this:

 * Only a few user interactions e.g. view a form, fill it in, submit it, and view the result
 * Feel free to navigate directly to page via URL path i.e. no need to follow navigation links